kwat0308/gtracr/docs/geomagnetic_cutoff.md

 - Optimization of the code is necessary, reduce the time of the actual process.

   - our goal is ~4 milliseconds, but 4 seconds is good for now.
+  - This is now achieved, with ~30 seconds per iteration.
+Of course, this can be more optimized (look at the optimization markdown file for more details).

+### Creating contour plots

+The presentation of these rigidity cutoffs should be more elegant.
+An example would be from Honda's paper in 2002 (<https://arxiv.org/pdf/hep-ph/0203272.pdf>) where they use contour plots to indicate at which locations are the cutoffs for the rigidities (i.e. any rigidity **below** that is allowed).

+So we should create some sort of plot that is similar to this, by utilizing color or whatever.
+Not too sure how to do this, but we should think about this for now.